 Where children or young workers are found Remediation strategies In child labour Remove children under the minimum working age from employment and give them appropriate remedy, including access to good quality education with real prospects of meaningful employment when they leave school.
 This is especially important where there is a risk that simply withdrawing children from employment will result in their working for other organisations with uncontrolled working conditions.
-In worst forms of child labour, doing hazardous work Remove children or young workers from the situation immediately, report it to relate authorities and deploy a remediation strategy as above, seeking alternative light voung workers.
+In worst forms of child labour, doing hazardous work ove children or young workers from the situation immediately, report it to relevant orities and deploy a remediation strategy as above, seeking alternative light work for ng workers.